DevSDK/devsdk.github.io/_i18n/en/_posts/2025-02-22-V8-DevLogFloat16Array.md

 ```

-Execution time (Note that this result is based on always deoptimization):
+Execution time (Note that the result is based on always deoptimization):
 ```
 N =  100000000
 console.timeEnd: store, 2242.493000